Re-Born-Again/Java/README.md

 # Java

-Welcome to the Java Programming Examples repository!
+Welcome to the Java repository!
 This project contains a collection of Java programs covering a wide range of topics, including collections, the Executor framework, interfaces, streams, threads, and more.
 This repository offers practical examples and demonstrations.